AbdallahSafi/reading-notes/class-01.md

+# Introductory HTML and JavaScript

-#  How the web works ?
+##  How the web works ?

 Let’s start with the most obvious way of using the internet: You visit a website like google.com.

-### The moment you enter this address in your browser and you hit ENTER, a lot of different things happen:
+The moment you enter this address in your browser and you hit ENTER, a lot of different things happen:

 1. The URL gets resolved
 2. Contact the (DNS) servers